Learn How To Be Kind To Others!

 - Pick up litter no matter where you are.

 - Put positive sticky notes on your bathroom mirror with words to encourage yourself daily.

-Find your favorite pen and two nice pieces of paper.
+Find your favorite pen and two excellent pieces of paper.

 Write a letter to SOMEONE WHO HAS CHANGED YOUR LIFE for the better.
 Tell them how they have helped you.
 Then send it.

 Next, write a letter to YOURSELF.
-Describe all your strengths, skills, values, behaviors, and actions that have gotten you to where you are.
-Seal it in an envelope and put it somewhere that you’ll find later when you really need to hear those words.
+Describe all your strengths, skills, values, behaviors, and actions that have gotten you.
+Seal it in an envelope and put it somewhere you’ll find later when you need to hear those words.

-After you write your letters, take a walk in your neighborhood and think about all the little things in your life you are grateful for.
+After you write your letters, take a walk in your neighborhood and think about all the little things you are grateful for.